 This lake has good shore fishing facilities.
 The County has a fishing pier in the southwest corner of the lake, just down the shore from the boat access.
 Anglers often fish from the shoreline of County Road 14 near the connection with Centerville Lake.

 The most popular shore fishing spot may be at the dam.
 Anglers fish on both sides of the dam, upstream and in the pool downstream of the dam.

 - Operation of winter aeration system by Anoka County as needed to prevent winterkill.

 Peltier is a very popular fishing lake, both summer and winter.
-Northern pike and panfish are the primary targets of most anglers to this lake.
+Northern Pike and panfish are the primary targets of most anglers to this lake.
 Walleye are present, but are not abundant.
-Channel catfish yearlings have provided additional opportunities for Peltier Lake anglers.
-Anglers catch occasional muskie than have migrated downstream from Bald Eagle Lake.
+Anglers catch the occasional Muskie than has migrated downstream from Bald Eagle Lake.

 Peltier is part of a state-wide initiative to monitor the effects of climate change and other human activities on Minnesota lakes.
 As such, this lake will be subject to an extensive variety of sampling and assessment activities for the duration of the initiative.